marijnh/Eloquent-JavaScript/01_values.md

 There are also some operations that can be applied to Boolean values themselves.
 JavaScript supports three logical operators: _and_, _or_, and _not_.
-These can be used to “reason” about Booleans.
+These can be used to "reason" about Booleans.

 {{index "&& operator", "logical and"}}